UTBILDNINGSINFO

 IMER II: Europe and International Migration

-IM258L, 15 credits (COMPULSORY)
+IM258L, 15 credits (Compulsory)

 Main field of study: International Migration and Ethnic Relations